tytydraco/yessleep/out/Ive_been_hearing_laughter_outside_my_bedroom_door_at_night_I_live_alone.md

 Already my limbs are stretching, my face is become paper-white and I’m smiling a lot more.

 The men are still laughing.
-They’re laughing to a joke mo one else gets
+They’re laughing to a joke no one else gets

 But I get it now.
 It’s hilarious.